junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror_BB/SPN-Horror-ghost-whole-novel.md

 The ghost quirks his head, blank look.
 "I don't understand that reference."

 Dean makes a short laughing sound.
 "Bad joke, sorry.
-A fun weird movie though, watched it when I was nine.
+A weird old movie though, watched it when I was maybe ten.
 But guess Tim Burton can't be a reliable ghost 101 guide."

 "Then what is?"